Kasey Kahne: Beginnings

-Xfinity and Truck Series
+Xfinity and Camping World Truck Series

-In 2002, Kahne made 20 starts in the Busch Series driving the No. 98 Channellock-sponsored Ford Taurus for Robert Yates Racing.
-His best finish was a tenth-place finish at Cabela's 250.
-A year later, he moved to the No. 38 Great Clips-sponsored Ford for Akins Motorsports full-time.
+In 2002, Kahne made 20 starts in the Busch Series driving the No. 98 Channellock Ford Taurus for Robert Yates Racing.
+His best finish was a tenth place finish at Cabela's 250.
+A year later, he moved to the No. 38 Great Clips Ford for Akins Motorsports full-time.
 He won his first pole at Michigan International Speedway and his first Busch Series race at the Ford 300.
-Kahne finished 7th in the points standing.
+Kahne finished seventh in the points standings.
 With his move to full-time competition in the Cup Series in 2004, he also drove 30 races for Akins in the Busch Series, finishing 13th in points.
 In 2005, he made 22 starts in the Busch Series, splitting time with Akins and Evernham's new No. 6 team.
 He won the O'Reilly 300 at Texas Motor Speedway and the United Way 300 at Kansas Speedway.

 On May 26, 2007, Kahne won the Busch Series' Carquest Auto Parts 300 race at Lowe's Motor Speedway for his first win of 2007.
 On August 24, 2007, Kahne won the pole for the Cup Series' Sharpie 500 at Bristol, his second pole of the 2007 Nextel Cup Series season.
-Later that night, during the Busch Series' Food City 250, Kahne passed Ryan Newman on the top side in a 3-wide pass that included Jason Leffler on the bottom.
+Later that night, during the Busch Series' Food City 250, Kahne passed Ryan Newman on the top side in a three-wide pass that included Jason Leffler on the bottom.
 He held off the hard-charging Leffler to score his seventh career Busch win and his second of 2007.

-In 2009, Kahne ran fewer events in other NASCAR series than previous seasons, only seven (four in the Nationwide Series, three in the Whelen Modified Tour).
-With less distractions, Kahne's Sprint Cup stats slightly improved that year.
+In 2009, Kahne ran fewer events in other NASCAR series than in previous seasons, only seven (four in the Nationwide Series, three in the Whelen Modified Tour).
+With fewer distractions, Kahne's Sprint Cup stats slightly improved that year.

-During the 2014 Nationwide season, Kahne scored an upset win at the Nationwide Series' Subway Firecracker 250 passing teammate Regan Smith on the final lap.
+During the 2014 Nationwide season, Kahne scored an upset win at the Nationwide Series' Subway Firecracker 250, passing teammate Regan Smith on the final lap.
 The margin was 0.021 seconds.

+On January 24, 2025, NASCAR announced that Kahne would return to the driver's seat for the Xfinity Series race at Rockingham Speedway on April 19.

 Kahne has six career starts in the NASCAR Camping World Truck Series, winning five of them; his lone non-victory is a second-place run at Pocono Raceway in 2010.
 In 2004, he made a pair of starts in the series at Darlington Raceway and Homestead-Miami Speedway, driving the No. 2 Team ASE Racing Dodge Ram for Ultra Motorsports, winning both races.
 At the 2015 Charlotte Truck race, he held off Erik Jones for the win by .005 seconds, the second-closest margin in Truck Series history.